 Please review the R01 Registered Nurse Requirements Registration Policy prior to starting your application.

-To apply for an initial registration as an RN with the RNANT/NU for the 2021 Membership Year, the following items are required:
+To apply for an initial registration as an RN with the RNANT/NU for the 2022 membership year:

 - Complete the RN Initial Registration Application process online.